Lo Kwan Yee: Rangers

+On 13 March 2024, Lo announced his retirement from professional football at the end of the 2023–24 season.

+International career

+Lo has represented Hong Kong on the international level at various age groups.

+On 19 June 2007, Lo made his international debut for the senior national team in the Preliminary Competition of 2008 East Asian Football Championship against Chinese Taipei.

 Personal life

 Lo was graduated from Ju Ching Chu Secondary School in Kwai Chung.
 His favourite player is Japanese midfielder Shinji Ono and he supports Liverpool F.C.
 He has a nickname Hong Kong Messi because of his various and magical technique also his height, body size and playing style.
-Lo Kwan Yee has a C grade football coaching license.
+Lo has a C grade football coaching license.
 He volunteered to coach his former school's pupils.

-Lo Kwan Yee has a motorcycle license and he owns a Suzuki Skywave 400 s-Type.
+Lo has a motorcycle license and he owns a Suzuki Skywave 400 s-Type.
 But since 2010 he has stopped riding motorcycles.

-On 20 May 2012, Lo Kwan Yee won his girlfriend Canmy's hand in marriage with 99 roses and a ring after Kitchee beat Rangers 4–1 and successfully defended its league title.
+On 20 May 2012, Lo won his girlfriend Canmy's hand in marriage with 99 roses and a ring after Kitchee beat Rangers 4–1 and successfully defended its league title.